iconara/bigshift/README.md

 Please note that transferring large amounts of data between AWS and GCP is not free.
 [AWS charges for outgoing traffic from S3](https://aws.amazon.com/s3/pricing/#Data_Transfer_Pricing).
 There are also storage charges for the Redshift dumps on S3 and GCS, but since they are kept only until the BigQuery table has been loaded those should be negligible.

+BigShift tells Redshift to compress the dumps, even if that means that the BigQuery load will be slower, in order to minimize the transfer cost.

 ## Arguments

 Running `bigshift` without any arguments, or with `--help` will show the options.
 All except `--s3-prefix`, `--bq-table` and `--max-bad-records` are required.